feryjfgkuyfgewjfgew/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Hardware – PCs, Cyclone II , USB flasher
 Software – Quartus prime
 Theory
-Adders are digital circuits that carry out addition of numbers.
+Adders are digital circuits that carry out addition of number

-### Half Adder
+#### procedur
 Half adder is a combinational circuit that performs simple addition of two binary numbers.
 The input variables designate the augend and addend bits; the output variables produce the sum and carry.
 It is necessary to specify two output variables because the result may consist of two binary digits.

 Sum = A’B+AB’ =A ⊕ B Carry = AB